valentjn/vscode-ltex/pages/docs/faq.md

 If LTeX keeps downloading Java after every update, then you don't have a compatible version of Java installed on your computer.
 You can prevent LTeX from doing this by [installing Java](installation-how-to-use.html#second-alternative-download-ltex-lsjava-manually).
 Usually, it is not necessary to set [`ltex.java.path`](settings.html#ltexjavapath) after the installation of Java, but you can use this setting if LTeX still doesn't find Java.

+## Why does LTeX have such a high CPU load?

+LanguageTool is not only a simple spell checker that just looks up some words in a dictionary.
+It is a powerful grammar checker that [checks thousands of grammar rules](https://community.languagetool.org/rule/list?lang=en) at once.
+This means that checking a document for the first time, either after activating the LTeX extension or after opening a document to be checked, may take a while.
+The exact duration depends on the length of the document and the power of the computer, but it is usually around 30 seconds and may be up to two minutes.
+After this initial check, edits are checked very quickly due to the feature of sentence caching (see [`ltex.sentenceCacheSize`](settings.html#ltexsentencecachesize)), and should not cause any significant CPU load.

 ## How can I check multiple languages at once?

 This depends on whether the multiple languages only occur in different files (i.e., every file is written in a single language), or whether multiple languages occur in one file.